-- Use all social media – Lost/Found Groups, Craigslist also is a great place to post Lost Dogs for Free.The best thing to do when your DOG is missing is to get the community involved.
+- Social media – Lost/Found Groups and Craigslist are also great places to post Lost Dogs for Free.
+So, try getting your community involved, this is the best thing you can do when your dog is missing.
 Tell people, report it to as many relevant organizations as possible and call them daily to check for updates.
-The more people who know who your DOG is and what he or she looks like, the greater the chances of someone spotting him and calling you, or picking him or her up.
-You may be amazed at how much support you can receive from your community.
+Having more people who know who your DOG is and what he or she looks like, the greater the chances of someone spotting him and calling you, or picking him or her up.
+The amount of support you can receive from your community may amaze you.
 People may look for your dog on their own, whether you are aware of it or not.
-There will be times when you feel like you are getting somewhere…and there will be times when you’ll feel like you are looking for a needle in a haystack.
+There will be times when you feel like you are getting somewhere and there will be times when you’ll feel like you are looking for a needle in a haystack.
 Remember, the important part is always continue searching!
 Your dog is your family member, don’t give up!

 For more information, contact us at 916-201-7080.
-Value Dog Training – Mission is to improve the quality of life for dogs, and the people who love them.
+Value Dog Training’s – Mission is to improve the quality of life for dogs and the people who love them.